hsingchiehlin/Invitro_mass_balance_models/README.md

 This repository is constructed for the paper "Comparative Analysis of Chemical Distribution Models for Quantitative In Vitro to In Vivo Extrapolations."

-This paper inclueded three parts of analysis: (1) Model performance comparison, (2) Semsititvity analysis, and (3) Model application (details can be referred to the paper Figure 1 - Framwork).
-Each folder contains the tools and R secript to perform the predictions of in vitro mass balance model.
+This paper includes three parts of analysis: (1) Model performance comparison, (2) Sensitivity analysis, and (3) Model application (details can be found in Figure 1 - Framework of the paper).
+Each folder contains the tools and R scripts required to perform the predictions of the in vitro mass balance model.

+## Plotting
-The folder "Plotting" includes the data and R script to reproduce Figure  in the Supplementary materials Sections 2 - 3 (Figs.S1 - S6).
+The folder "Plotting" includes the data and R script to reproduce Figure 2 and Figures S1 through S10.
+Figures 3 and 4 were generated using Prism software.
+The data for Figure 3 can be found in Supplementary Table S2.
+The calculation of Eta2 used in Figure 4 is detailed in the R script "Plotting_codes.R".
+Data and plotting codes for Figure 5 and Figure S11 are located in the "model application" folder.